awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/manual-installation.md

 1. Run the installer, and specify `--init-config` to provide the configuration file\.
    + Replace */greengrass/v2* with the Greengrass root folder\.
-   + Replace each instance of *GreengrassCore* with the folder where you unpacked the installer\.
+   + Replace each instance of *GreengrassInstaller* with the folder where you unpacked the installer\.

    ```
    sudo -E java -Droot="/greengrass/v2" -Dlog.store=FILE \
-     -jar ./GreengrassCore/lib/Greengrass.jar \
+     -jar ./GreengrassInstaller/lib/Greengrass.jar \
-     --init-config ./GreengrassCore/config.yaml \
+     --init-config ./GreengrassInstaller/config.yaml \
      --component-default-user ggc_user:ggc_group \
      --setup-system-service true
    ```